RWS/studio-api-docs/apiconcepts/translationmemory/creating_a_file_based_translation_memory.md

 ***

-The screenshot below illustrates the TM recognition settings in Var:ProductName:
+The screenshot below shows the TM recognition settings in Var:ProductName:

 ![RecognitionSettings](images/RecognitionSettings.jpg)

-Putting it All Together
+## Putting it All Together
---

-The complete class should now look as shown below:
+The complete class should now look like this:

 # [C#](#tab/tabid-5)
 ```cs